wyldebeast-wunderliebe/socrates-schema/README.md

 Specify the datatype of the variable.
 This places extra constraints on the variable, but may also affect display.

+#### default

+Specify a default value, using an expression.
+The default is calculated at the moment the variable is __accessed__ for the first time.

 ### Layout